nextcord/nextcord/docs/migrating.rst

 Those that were using listeners, such as ``on_message`` inside a cog will now have to explicitly mark them as such using the :meth:`.commands.Cog.listener` decorator.

-Along with that, cogs have gained the ability to have custom names through specifying it in the class definition line.
+Along with that, cogs have gained the ability to have custom names by specifying them in the class definition line.
 More options can be found in the metaclass that facilitates all this, :class:`.commands.CogMeta`.

 An example cog with every special method registered and a custom name is as follows: